 I. The seven levels of coffee ground size

 1. Extra Coarse Grind

 It is the super coarse coffee bean grind that you can process using a coffee grinder.
-It is the roughest texture of coffee powder.
-You can use it to brew coffee types like the cowboy coffee and cold brew coffee.
-This type resembles peppercorns, so you can imagine how course they really are.
+It is the roughest texture of the coffee powder.
+You can use it to brew coffee types like cowboy coffee and cold brew coffee.
+This type resembles peppercorns, so you can imagine how course they are.

 In a burr grinder, it is the largest setting to find.
 It can create extra-coarse of coffee beans that have a very rough texture.
 With it, you might even notice that the beans still got their original shape.

 The coffee best produced by this grind size is the cowboy-style coffees, often boiled in a pan.